yingweiwo

 Absorption, Distribution and Excretion

-Mannitol has an elimination half-life of 4.7 hours following oral administration; the mean terminal elimination half-life is similar regardless of administration route (oral, inhalation, and intravenous.
+The elimination half-life of orally administered mannitol is 4.7 hours; the mean terminal elimination half-life is similar regardless of the route of administration (oral, inhalation, and intravenous).

 Toxicity/Toxicokinetics